+(g) The creation and establishment of a special and single purpose independent district is a legitimate supplemental and alternative method available to manage, own, operate, construct, and finance capital infrastructure systems, facilities, and services.

+$\mathbf{2}$

-- (g) The creation and establishment of a special and single purpose independent district is a legitimate supplemental and alternative method available to manage, own, operate, construct, and finance capital infrastructure systems, facilities, and services. - (h) In order to be responsive to the critical timing required through the exercise of its special management functions, an independent special district requires financing of those functions, including bondable lienable and nonlienable revenue, with full and continuing public disclosure and accountability, funded by landowners, both present and future, and funded also by users of the systems, facilities, and services provided to the land area by the special district, without unduly burdening the taxpayers, citizens, and ratepayers of the state or Sarasota County. - (i) The special district created and established by this act shall not have or exercise any comprehensive planning, zoning, or development permitting power; the establishment of the special district is not considered a development order within the meaning of part 1 of chapter 380, Florida Statutes; and all applicable planning and permitting laws, rules, regulations, and policies of Sarasota County control the development of the land to be serviced by the special district, including, but not limited, Sarasota County's provision of water and wastewater service, fire prevention and control services, law enforcement services, and mosquito and arthropod control services and other similar services provided by Sarasota County. - (j) The creation by this act of the Three Rivers Stewardship District is not inconsistent with the Sarasota County comprehensive plan. - (k) It is the legislative intent and purpose that no debt or obligation of the special district constitute a burden on Sarasota County.
+(h) In order to be responsive to the critical timing required through the exercise of its special management functions, an independent special district requires financing of those functions, including bondable lienable and nonlienable revenue, with full and continuing public disclosure and accountability, funded by landowners, both present and future, and funded also by users of the systems, facilities, and services provided to the land area by the special district, without unduly burdening the taxpayers, citizens, and ratepayers of the state or Lee County.

+(i) The special district created and established by this act shall not have or exercise any comprehensive planning, zoning, or development permitting power; the establishment of the special district is not considered a development order within the meaning of part I of chapter 380, Florida Statutes; and all applicable planning and permitting laws, rules, regulations, and policies of Lee County control the development of the land to be serviced by the special district.

+(j) The creation by this act of the Duke Farm Stewardship District is not inconsistent with the Lee County comprehensive plan.

+(k) It is the legislative intent and purpose that no debt or obligation of the special district constitute a burden on Lee County.